 Included with this lesson is an “Options for Lesson” section that lists a number of suggestions for activities to add to the lesson or substitutions for the ones already in the lesson.
-For this lesson, these options include letting students work either alone or in groups for the activity.
-Students can also take their activity questions home to complete and then meet with their partner the next day, rather than having them complete the activity worksheet during class time.
-You could also plan an entire “World Culture” week for this lesson, where you serve foods from around the world, play culture-specific games, and have students dress in their culture’s clothing.
-You can also assign groups of students different cultures or countries to research in-depth and present to the class.
+For the activity, students could take their questions home to complete and then meet with their partner the next day.
+You could also plan an entire “World Culture” week for this lesson during which you serve foods from around the world, play culture-specific games, and have students dress in their culture’s clothing.
+You can also assign groups of students different cultures or countries to research and later present to the class.
 Finally, you can invite adults who have lived or traveled outside of the country to come to your class and speak about what that culture was like.

-The Teacher Notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
-For this lesson, the teacher notes section reminds you that many students may find the concept of a “culture” confusing.
-It also suggests incorporating cultures in your lesson that are not included in the lesson plan but may be represented by your students.
+The teacher notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
+It reminds you that many students may find the concept of a “culture” confusing.
+It suggests incorporating cultures in your lesson that are not included in the lesson plan but may be represented by your students.
 This page also includes lines that you can use to add your own notes as you’re preparing for this lesson.

 CULTURES OF THE WORLD LESSON PLAN CONTENT PAGES

-There are four content pages in this lesson.
-The first section of this lesson will teach students what a culture is and why having a culture is important.
-This section explains that there are some things that people who have the same culture often have in common, such as the special events they celebrate, the food they are, how they live, and what their religion is.
-Cultures are less about what you can see about a person, such as their hair, eye, or skin color, and more about what you cannot see.
+The Cultures of the World lesson plan contains four content pages.
+The first section of this lesson explains students what a culture is and why having one is important.
+People within the same culture often have some things in common.
+Such things include the special events they celebrate, the food they eat, how they live, and what their religion is.
+Cultures are less about what you can see about a person—such as their hair, eye, or skin color—and more about what you cannot see.

-Identities are typically based on cultures.
-In addition to the things listed above, cultures also include the activities someone does, the way a family lives day-to-day, they things someone values, their beliefs, the language or languages they speak, the clothes they wear, and more!
+In fact, students will discover that identities are typically based on cultures.
+In addition to the things listed above, cultures also include the activities someone participates in and the way a family lives day to day.
+A person’s culture involves the things they value, their beliefs, the language or languages they speak, the clothes they wear, and more!

-Students will also learn that they are a part of a family, which is part of a culture.
-Cultures make up communities, and communities make up societies.
+Different cultures make up communities, which involve your neighborhood or even your town or city.
+Then communities make up societies, and each society has rules the people must follow.
 Societies then make up the entire world!
-They, like almost everyone else in the world, are a part of a family, culture, community, society, and the world itself.
+You, like almost everyone else in the world, are a part of a family, culture, community, society, and the world itself.